slacgismo/solar-data-tools/Parallelization/In-pipeline Parallelization/README.md

 ```
 This will open a new tab in your web browser with the Jupyter Dashboard.

-Navigate to the Example Notebook:

 In the Jupyter Dashboard, navigate to this directory and find the ipynb file.

-Open the Example Notebook:

-Click on the example.ipynb file to open the notebook in a new tab.
+To open the Example Notebook, click on the example.ipynb file to open the notebook in a new tab.

-Additional Resources
+## Additional Resources

 Jupyter Documentation

 Jupyter Notebook Basics

 Feel free to reach out if you have any questions or issues opening the notebook.